karel-burda/timers/README.md

 # Build Process
 Library itself is just header-only, so no need for linking.

-In order to build the usage example ([main.cpp](example/src/main.cpp)) run the cmake in the top-level directory:
+In order to build the usage example ([main.cpp](example/src/main.cpp)) run the cmake in the top-level directory like this:

 `cmake .`

-I personally prefer to specify the separate build directory explicitly:
+I personally prefer to specify a separate build directory explicitly:

 `cmake -Bbuild -H.`

-You can of course specify ordinary cmake options like build type (debug, release, ...), used generator, etc.
+You can of course specify ordinary cmake options like build type (debug, release with debug info, ...), used generator, etc.

 # Unit Tests
 For building tests, run cmake with the option `UNIT-TESTS=ON`: